 A dish might need to be aimed differently than an antenna.

 Unless all your TV stations are located in the same direction as Austin, Texas, you’ll probably need to aim the antenna differently than you aim the dish.
 (DIRECTV’s primary satellite sits at the same longitude as Austin.)
 With a clip-on antenna that’s impossible, so it’s a fair possibility that you won’t get the best reception unless you aim the antenna where it needs to go.

 DIRECTV’s SWM technology means that unfortunately, it’s not possible to use a single wire for both antenna and satellite.
 It’s actually the whole-home DVR part of the equation that causes the problem, because it uses the same frequencies as broadcast TV.
 So you wouldn’t be able to use a single wire anyway.

 There’s a reason that satellite dishes are the exact size that they are.
 Every inch of that reflector is used to give you the best possible satellite TV service.
 If the dish is covered up even a little, then performance can be impacted.
 Oh yeah, maybe it’s only impacted a little, but why not get the best possible satellite TV reception?
 Why intentionally handicap yourself?

-The best choice for using an antenna is really to mount it where it needs to be mounted, and often times that means mounting it separately and running a wire into the house that’s dedicated only to the antenna.
+Here’s the best choice for using an antenna.
+You’ll get the best result by mounting it where it needs to be mounted.Often times that means mounting it separately.
+You’ll need to run a wire into the house that’s dedicated only to the antenna.
 Yes, that’s more wiring and more effort and I certainly get that, but it’s not only the right thing to do… in many cases it’s the only solution that works.